Enhancing OLAP Resilience at LinkedIn

+Operators define workloads with explicit, continuously enforced resource budgets so that no workload exceeds its fair share.
+Each workload has two per-window budgets: \texttt{cpuCostNs} (CPU time in ns, measured via \texttt{ThreadMXBean}) and \texttt{memoryCostBytes} (heap allocation, tracked via sampling).
+CPU time provides consistent per-thread measurement semantics within an enforcement domain, but it is not a hardware-normalized measure of work across CPU generations.
+In our deployment, QWI enforces budgets within homogeneous clusters; across clusters with different CPU models, operators calibrate workload budgets separately from observed workload behavior, allowing \texttt{cpuCostNs} values to scale with differences in IPC, scheduling, cache behavior, and pipeline efficiency.
+Automatic normalization across heterogeneous hardware pools is future work.

-A workload configuration specifies budgets separately for brokers and servers, with flexible propagation schemes (Figure~\ref{fig:workload-config}).
-The Pinot controller translates this logical budgets into per-host limits (Figure~\ref{fig:propagation}).
-Propagation operates in two modes: \emph{table-level} pushes budgets only to hosts serving specified tables, while \emph{tenant-level} propagates to all hosts serving a tenant.
-This flexibility allows operators to scope budgets at the granularity that matches their workload boundaries.
+Configurations specify budgets separately for brokers and servers (Figure~\ref{fig:workload-config}); the Pinot controller translates them into per-host limits.
+Propagation operates in two modes: \emph{table-level} pushes budgets to hosts serving specified tables, while \emph{tenant-level} propagates to all hosts in a tenant.

-On each host, BudgetManager maintains a mapping from (workloadName, resourceType) to remaining budget, exposing \texttt{tryCharge} (lock-free, succeeds iff budget remains) and \texttt{addOrUpdateWorkload} (idempotent for safe reapplication).
-Budgets decrease monotonically within a window and reset when the window expires.
+On each host, a \texttt{BudgetManager} tracks remaining budget per (workload, resource) and exposes a lock-free \texttt{tryCharge}.
+Budgets decrement monotonically within a window and reset on rollover.